About

 I tried different approaches.
 I self-published a book of "visual tab", created computer animations, etc. None of it went anywhere, but I learned more about computers and taught myself basic coding.
 Later on, I got involved in a guitar startup, which I eventually extricated myself from before it imploded.
 Then I tried to do my own startup, and wound up failing miserably, but a few good things came out of it (in addition to some amusing videos), and I started developing a library of visual riffs and licks.

-I wound up working for Google for 13 years, retiring in 2023.
-I dusted off the small app I had built a few years earlier, populated it with song examples, and launched the app and a YouTube channel in early 2024.
+I wound up working in tech for many years, including 13 years at Google, where I retired in 2023.
+I dusted off the small app I had built a few years earlier, populated it with song examples, and launched the free web app and a YouTube channel in early 2024.
+It had a good response, so I built a mobile app, launching that in late 2025 on the App Store and Google Play.
+Click the "articles" button above for links and more information.

 cheers,